qubitam/othello/README.md

 ## My Development Approach
 I started with basic game board and pieces, then built the core Othello logic step by step.
 Used Redux for state management from the beginning which made adding features like AI, hints, and move history easier.
 When I got stuck on complex logic like direction checking or AI strategy, I got help to understand the algorithms better.

 The hardest part was making sure all the game rules worked correctly and handling all the different game states properly.
 Testing different scenarios manually took time but helped catch bugs early.

-I also extended the project to include a credits and hints system to demonstrate how the logic could be expanded and how the solution could be made monetizable.
+I also added a credits and hints system to show how the game could be extended with monetizable features

 Overall, I'm happy with the clean code structure and the features I managed to implement, but there's definitely room for improvement in performance, mobile support, and additional game features.

+The move history with time travel was one of the cooler features to implement.
+Instead of storing every board state (which would use lots of memory), I decided to reconstruct board states by replaying moves from the beginning.
+This was much more efficient.
+The hardest part was managing the different viewing states and making sure users couldn't make moves while viewing history.